quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handling Version Negotiation Packets {#handle-vn}

-When the client receives a Version Negotiation packet, it first checks that the packet number is 0 and the connection ID matches the connection ID the client sent.
+When the client receives a Version Negotiation packet, it first checks that the connection ID matches the connection ID the client sent.
 If this check fails, the packet MUST be discarded.

 Once the Version Negotiation packet is determined to be valid, the client then selects an acceptable protocol version from the list provided by the server.